mcclure/amaranth-rfcs/text/0000-domain-consolidate.md

 ## Summary
 [summary]: #summary

-Merge the `domain` and `domains` fields of domain into a single object.
+Merge the `domain` and `domains` fields of Module into a single object.
 Deprecate the `domain` accessor so that `.d` and `.domains` are the only accessors.

 ## Motivation
 [motivation]: #motivation

 This came up as part of a project to document Amaranth's undocumented features.
 Currently module objects have three fields named `d`, `domain`, and `domains`, with `d` being an alias for `domain`.
 The documentation in places mentions both `d` and `domains`, but does not currently explain the difference, and currently does not document `domain` in any way.
-In practice, both `domain` and `domains` provide access to the module's synchronous clock domains, but `domain` is "read-only" and "domains" is "write-only"; you can say `m.d.sync += ...` or `m.domains["sync"] =` but the reverse statements are not allowed.
+In practice, both `domain` and `domains` provide access to the module's synchronous clock domains, but `domain` is "read-only" and `domains` is "write-only"; you can say `m.d.sync += ...` or `m.domains["sync"] =` but the reverse statements are not allowed.
 None of this seems to have been intentional or planned in any way.

 This is confusing, difficult to document, and probably not well understood by most Amaranth users.
 However, because the two objects' uses are "non-overlapping", they could be merged into one object without drawbacks.